Best Vanguard keybinds and settings for mouse & keyboard

 Connecting a keyboard and mouse to an Xbox console is much the same as connecting to a PlayStation.
 Simply plug the peripherals into the USB ports on your Xbox and the console will quickly recognize the new inputs.

-Bear in mind though, you’ll need to use your controller to navigate the Xbox user interface and settings menus.
+Bear in mind that you’ll need to use your controller to navigate the Xbox user interface and settings menus.

 - Turn on your Xbox One or Xbox Series X|S